aspnetboilerplate/aspnetboilerplate/doc/WebSite/Value-Objects.md

     if there is not a good reason for designing it as mutable.
 -   The properties that make up a Value Object should form a conceptual whole.
-For example, CityId, Street and Number shouldn't be separate properties of a Person entity.
-This also makes the Person entity simpler.
+For example, CityId, Street and Number shouldn't be separate properties of an Address entity.
+This also makes the Address entity simpler.